NAAMAN ○

 Built Samaria (1 Kgs.
 16:24)

-Archeology: The Mesha Stele describes how Mesha of Moab's god Chemosh helped him throw off the yoke of bondage to the Kingdom of Israel and the "House of Omri"; contains one of the earliest extrabiblical references to the Israelite God Jehovah/Yahweh
+Archeology: The Mesha Stele describes how Mesha of Moab's god Chemosh helped him throw off the yoke of bondage to the Kingdom of Israel and the "House of Omri"; contains one of the earliest extrabiblical references to the Israelite God Jehovah/Yahweh.

 חוניו – "God is Gracious"

-Son of Simon II (2 Macc.
-3:1) | Brother of Jason & Menelaus
+Family Tree / Son of Simon II (2 Macc.
+3:1) / Brother of Jason & Menelaus

 -